 Abortion will not be used as a method of family planning in Kenya and every attempt will be made to eliminate the need for abortion through reliable information, counselling and services.
-Women who have had an abortion will, however, not be discriminated against and will have access to quality services for management of complications arising from abortion and post-abortion counselling, education and family planning services will be offered.
+Women who have had an abortion will, however, not be discriminated against and will have access to quality services for management of complications arising from abortion.
+Post-abortion counselling, education and family planning services will also be offered.

-As of 1995 the Government was providing 60 percent of health care services.
+As of 1998 the Government was providing 60 percent of health care services.
 NGOs including religious groups and the private sector provide the other 40 percent.
 Traditional healers and herbalists still play a significant role although unquantified, more so in rural areas.
 The major reproductive health service outlets in the country remain the MCH/FP clinics.
 Such clinics have been established in all public hospitals, health centres and most dispensaries.
 Through these clinics the public health sector has been able to provide 68 percent of all FP services in the country.
-These efforts together with the CBD programme, have led to a rise in the contraceptive prevalence rate for all methods from 17 percent in 1984 to 33 percent in 1993.
+These efforts together with the CBD programme, have led to a rise in the contraceptive prevalence rate for all methods from 17 percent in 1984 to 33 percent in 1993 and to 39% in 1998.
 In urban areas, most people are within 4 km of a health facility whereas in the rural areas it varies from 5 to 8 km in high potential areas and 20 to 25 km for arid and semi-arid areas.

-reproductive sexually-related Curative services for and gynaecological problems are provided through maternity units and gynaecology/urology and other outpatient clinics within hospitals and Although STDs can be treated in most health health centres. facilities, there are however, only two specialised treatment centres, one in Nairobi and the other in Mombasa.
+Curative services for reproductive and sexually-related gynaecological problems are provided through maternity units and gynaecology/urology and other outpatient clinics within hospitals and health centres.
+Although STDs can be treated in most health facilities, there are however, only two specialised treatment centres, one in Nairobi and the other in Mombasa.
 A major flaw in the provision of reproductive health services is the persistence of low quality care in most public facilities.
-This is attributed to overcrowding, shortage of essential commodities and supplies, and the unfriendly attitude of some service providers.
+This is attributed to over-crowding, shortage of essential commodities and supplies, and the unfriendly attitude of some service providers.

 Cost-sharing was introduced in Government institutions as part of the Structural Adjustment Programmes in the late 1980s.
-Preventive and health promotion services including FP, ante-natal care and immunisation were, however, free of charge.
+Preventive and health promotion services including FP, antenatal care and immunisation were, however, free of charge.
 A small fee is levied on curative and in-patient services at hospital levels.